 Other stories I wrote for MAG include:

-After I arrived in Karachi I contacted Dawn and was offered work as a freelance journalist.
+When I first arrived in Karachi I contacted Dawn and was offered work as a freelance journalist.
 I wrote several stories for them.
 The first was:

 Antiquarian books at risk KMC needs funds urgently.
 It was published in DAWN’s Friday Magazine on the 17th of November 1989.